cristianbote/goober/docs/docs/api/setup.md

 `setup(pragma: Function, prefixer?: Function, theme?: Function, forwardProps?: Function)`

+The call to `setup()` should occur once only.
+It should be called in the entry file of you project.

 Given the fact that `react` uses `createElement` for the transformed elements and `preact` uses `h`, `setup` should be called with the proper _pragma_ function.
 This was added to reduce the bundled size and being able to bundle esmodule version.
 At the moment I think it's the best tradeoff we can have.

 ```js